Mariusthvdb/custom-ui/README.md

 custom-ui.
 E.g. Home Assistant Google Drive Backup.
 You can work around that by creating template sensors for those entities, which you can again customize in HA.

+Also, do notice that changes to configuration used by this plugin will only apply on the state change of the related entity.
+Thus, if you have already reloaded your new YAML config via Developer Tools > YAML > Location & Customizations, but it didn't "kick in", try to force a state change in the entity you're testing

 ### Not all Lovelace cards are equal
 Not all core HA cards use the same icon handling.
 Because of that, cards like
 * [Picture-glance card](https://www.home-assistant.io/dashboards/picture-glance/)